The Khajuraho is an ancient city comprised of Hindu and Jain temples in Madhya Pradesh: they are a UNESCO World Heritage Site.

 The Chandela Dynasty ended with the coming of the Mughals; however, the relative isolation of Khajuraho meant that many of the temples escaped destruction.

 Rediscovered in 1838 by British army captain TS Burt, he noted of the amorous decorations that: “The sculptor had at times allowed his subject to grow a little warmer than there was any absolute necessity for his doing.”

 Of the 85 original Khajuraho temples, 22 survive today – these are split into three main groups.
-The western group of temples is best known and includes the famous Kandariya Mahadev temple as well as the granite Chaunsat Yogini temple.
+The western group of temples is best known and includes the famous Kandariya Mahadev temple (which contains the most representations of sexual acrobatics!) as well as the granite Chaunsat Yogini temple.
 Other Khajuraho temples in the western group include Chitragupta, Vishwanath, Varaha, Matangeswara and Nandi.

-An impressive and popular sound and light show takes place at the western temples in Hindi and English every night – the English show starts at 6.30pm while the Hindi show is at 7.40pm.
+An impressive and popular sound and light show takes place at the western temples in Hindi and English every night – check the timings as they change.